daviddalpiaz/appliedstats/slr.md

 ## [1] TRUE
 ```

 These three measures also do not have an important practical interpretation individually.
-But together, they're about to reveal a new statistic to help measure the strength of a SLR model.
+But together, they're about to reveal a new statistic to help measure the strength of an SLR model.

 ###  Coefficient of Determination